 If you’re a fan of doing live streams, then LIVE Gifts could be a big deal for you.
 Whenever you go live on TikTok, your audience can spend “diamonds” (i.e. TikTok’s built-in currency) to send you virtual gifts.
 You’ll then receive 50% of the net revenue TikTok makes from these gifts.

-Remember the NPC TikTok trend from last summer?
+Remember the NPC TikTok trend?
 LIVE Gifts allowed some TikTok creators to make thousands of dollars a month by capitalizing on this trend.
-While you might not make that much money from the get go, LIVE Gifts are a great way to earn fan donations, making your live streams more lucrative.
+While you might not make that much money from the get-go, LIVE Gifts are a great way to earn fan donations, making your live streams more lucrative.

 TikTok Series